alfonsserra/systelab-components-test/README.md

 ```
 ## Improving and publishing the library

-Once you get you improvements merged, you will need an authorised user in order to publish it.
-Having the new version is updated in the package.json file, you'll neeed to execute the following commands:
+Once you get your improvements merged, you will need an authorised user in order to publish it.
+Having the new version updated in the package.json file, you'll neeed to execute the following commands:
 ```bash
 npm login
 # Here you will enter your credentials